|

 the South West of England, services both until the present (November 2023).

-(LinkedIn account; University Jewish Chaplaincy websites) Rev. B. H. Rosengard Rev. Rosengard (m.
-Catherine Lewis, 1890 in London) was born in Sulwalki, Poland.
+(LinkedIn account; University Jewish Chaplaincy websites) Rev. Bernard H. Rosengard Rev. Rosengard (m.
+Catherine Gertrude Lewis, 1890 in London) was born in Sulwalki, Poland.
 He served as minister of the Nottingham Hebrew Congregation (c.1888), the Belfast Hebrew Congregation (c.1888-1891), the Merthyr Tydfil Hebrew Congregation, Wales (1891-c.1896) and the Grimsby Hebrew Congregation (1896-1905).
 He left Grimsby to become minister, reader and headmaster at the West End Synagogue and Talmud Torah, London.
 In 1906, he was guest preacher at various synagogues in London before his appointment later that year as rabbi and preacher at Touro Synagogue, Newport, Rhode Island, USA.
-He was later to serve as rabbi of Temple Emmanu-El at Bayonne, New Jersey (1919-1922) and died in Brooklyn, New York City.
+He was later to serve as rabbi at a number of other congregations in the United States, including Temple Emmanu-El at Bayonne, New Jersey (1919-1922).
+He died in Brooklyn, New York City.
 (JC reports; online research by Steven Jaffe.)

 Rabbi Pinchas Rosenstein Rabbi Rosenstein (m.
 Naomi) served as minister of Barnet & District Affiliated Synagogue, London (c.1989-1996).
 He was also executive director of the Jewish Association of Business Ethics in London.
 He left Barnet for Israel and has been involved in a number of educational initiatives, including the Business Ethics Center of Jerusalem.
 He returned to the Barnet synagogue in 2005 to take High Holy day services.
 (JYB listings; JC profile of 24 May 1996 and other reports.)
 Rev. Daniel Rosenthal Born in Hendon, London and educated at Hasmonean Grammar school, Sunderland yeshiva and at Or Torah yeshiva, Jerusalem, Rev. Daniel Rosenthal learnt chazanut under Rev. Geoffrey Shisler.
 He served as chazan (reader) of Hackney Synagogue, now Hackney & East London Synagogue, (c.1984-c.1987) and Mill Hill Synagogue, London (c.1987-c.1990).
 Sometime later, he provided cantorial services at the Yeshurun Hebrew Congregation, Cheadle on a non-contract basis before being appointed as the resident part-time minister of the Norwich Hebrew Congregation from 2013 to present (May 2023).
 (JYB listings and JC report 11 October 2013.)
 Rev. David Rosenthal Rev. David Rosenthal served as shochet, mohel and second reader at the Hull Hebrew Congregation, Robinson Row, Hull, in and about 1873.
 (The Jewish Directory for 1874 by Asher Myers.)
 Rev. Marks Rosenthal Rev. Rosenthal served as a reader at the Oxford Hebrew Congregation from about 1878 until about 1881 and later served the St Leonards & Hastings Hebrew Congregation in 1885.
 (The Jews of Oxford by David M. Lewis (1992) p.106; JC reports.).
 Rev (later Rabbi) Jacob Rosenzweig (later known as John Ross) Rabbi J. Rosenzweig (m.
 Millie Cohen, 1894 in London) was born in Ravah, Poland and was the brother of Rabbi Rosenzweig of Keltz and son-in-law of Rabbi Hirsch of Konin.
 He arrived in the United Kingdom in about 1890 and was appointed minister of Bangor Hebrew Congregation, North Wales !1894-1905).
 He served as temporary lecturer in Hebrew at Bangor University College (1897-1898) and was subsequently appointed examiner in Hebrew at the University of Wales.
 He was later elected minister, reader, teacher and secretary to the Belfast Hebrew Congregation (1905-1914) and travelled to Poland in 1911 to obtain semicha.
 Following his resignation in 1914, he took up business in the linen trade in Belfast and later served as President of the Belfast Hebrew Congregation.
 He published a book The Jewish Conception of Immortality and the Life Hereafter (Belfast, 1945) and many pamphlets of his sermons.
 He died in Belfast, bequeathing a large library of Jewish books to Queen's University Belfast, known as the Ross-Rosenzweig collection.
 (Research by Steven Jaffe, including JC reports and The A - Z DNA of Belfast and Northern Irish Jewry by Stuart Rosenblatt.)
 Rev. Simon Wolf Rosenzweig Rev. Rosenzweig served as minister of the Dundee Hebrew Congregation, Scotland in the 1890s and then as minister, chazan and shochet of the Blackpool Hebrew Congregation (1902-1908).
 In 1910, although resident in Highbury, north London, he represented the Dundee community on the Board of Deputies.
 (JC reports and JYB listings.)
 Rev. Joseph Julius Rosin J.P.
 Rev. Rosin, born in Subate (now Latvia), served Birkenhead Synagogue, on Merseyside, sometime prior to 1903.
 From 1903 he was minister at Wolverhampton Synagogue and while serving there the local lodge of the Grand Order of Israel was named after him.
 In 1912 Rev. Rosin emigrated to South Africa where he served congregations at Durban and Roodeport (today part of greater Johannesburg).
 His final post was at Salisbury, Southern Rhodesia (today Harare, Zimbabwe), from 1918 till 1935.
 He founded the Salisbury Zionist Society.
 Rev. Rosin remained in Salisbury after retirement and died there.
 He was the father of Isidor Rosin, a lay leader of the Jewish community of what is now Zimbabwe, and the TV presenter Gaby Roslin is his great grand daughter.
 (JC obituary 11 June 1948.)
 Aaron David Roskin Rev. Rosowski (or Rezooski or Resovski), later Aaron David Roskin, served as shochet at Tredegar in the 1880s/90s.
 He officiated as reader of the Brynmawr Hebrew Congregation, south Wales, shortly following the establishment of the congregation in 1889 and, as A.D.
 Roskin, was later actively involved as an officer of the Brynmawr congregation.
 In 1893, he moved from Tredegar to the village of Beaufort, near Brynmawr.
 (JC Reports; JYB listings; and Harold Pollins's The Jewish Community of Brynmawr, Wales.)
 John Ross See under Rabbi Jacob Rosenzweig Rabbi Jeremy Rosten Rabbi Rosten served as minister of Watford and District Synagogue (1999-c.2001) but subsequently left the pulpit and joined the business world.
 (JYB listings.)
 Rev. Richard Rosten Rev. Rosten (m.
 Ann Stamler) studied at Jews' College, London and at Yeshiva Etz Chaim.
 He served as reader at Palmers Green and Southgate District Synagogue, north London (1972) and as reader at the Penylan Synagogue of the Cardiff United Synagogue (1973-1974), educational director at Yakar, Hendon, northwest London, and reader at Mill Hill Synagogue , northwest London (c.1980-c.1982).
 He is also a teacher in voice production.
 (Jolles's Encyclopaedia of Chazanim, etc.; JYB listings.)
 Chazan Alter Roth Chazan Roth, a Holocaust survivor originally from Czechoslovakia and a trained shochet, served as part time chazan of the Edgware Adath Yisroel Congregation from 1955 until he resigned in 1969.
 He is remembered as a man of great piety, a fiery temper, and a strong bass-baritone voice.
 (JC report, 31 October 1969, History of the Edgware Adath Yisroel Congregation on its website.)
 Rabbi Jakob Roth Rabbi J. Roth, who came to Britain from Nazi-ruled Germany and Austria, was interned in the Hutchinson Internment Camp on the Isle of Man from mid 1940 until April 1941.
 He was also a baker.
 (Simon Parkin's The Island of Extraordinary Captives, 2011, p.371.)
 Rev. Jacob Rothaus Rev. Michael Rothstein Rev. Rothstein served as reader (cantor) of Kingsbury Synagogue, London, from about 1973 until about 1998.
 He is the father of scribe Rabbi Shimon Rothstein (JYB listings.)
 Rabbi Daniel Rowe Rabbi Rowe holds a BA in philosophy from University College London and an MPhil in philosophy from Birkbeck College.
 He joined Aish in 2004 and held a number of senior position before being appointed in 2016 as Executive Director of Aish and rabbi of Aish Communal Synagogue, Hendon, London (2016 to present - January 2021).
 (Aish and Federation of Synagogues websites.)
 Rabbi Chaim Z. Rozwaski Polish-born Chaim Rozwaski survived the German occupation by being hidden in forests and farms and many of his immediate family members were murdered.
 Following a stay in a displaced persons camp in Germany, in 1946 he was permitted entry to Canada in a programme for Jewish orphans and was sent first to Winnipeg.
 He attended Hebrew Theological College at Skokie, Illinois and received his doctorate in Talmudic law in Baltimore.
 Rabbi Rozwaski (m.
 Roberta Koppel in New York, 1957) was rabbi at Peekskill, New York and Temple Beth El in Orlando, Florida.
 He became senior minister to the Southend and Westcliff Hebrew Congregation (SWHC) (1988-1992).
 Rabbi Rozwaski initially returned to the United States, where he was rabbi at Suburban Park Jewish Center-Congregation Lev Torah on Long Island.
 Then in 1998 he took up a post in Berlin as dean for the newly-established Lauder Judisches Lehrhaus.
 (Profile on the SWHC website by Anne Marcus and online interview.)
 Rev. J. A. Rubenstein See Rev. Isaac Aryeh Rubinstein Rev. L. Rubenstein Rev. Rubenstein served as a highly respected reader at the Cardiff Hebrew Congregation, East Terrace, from the 1880s until August 1890, when he resigned to take up a up a post in Sydney, Australia.
 (Ursula R.Q.
 Henriques's "The Jews of South Wales", 2013, p.25.)
 Russian-born Rev. I. A. Rubinstein was associated with the Jewish Community in Northampton in 1886 and served as shochet and reader at the Penzance Jewish Congregation (1886-1887).
 He is believed to be the Rev. J. A. Rubenstein who subsequently served the Cardiff Hebrew Congregation (1889 -c.1891). ("The Lost Jews of Cornwall" by Kieth Pearce, Helen Fry and Godfrey Simmons; JC reports.)
 Rabbi R. Rubinstein Rabbi Rubinstein served as rabbi of Aish Community Synagogue, Hendon, London, from at least 2005 until about 2008.
 (JYB listings; The Jews of Oxford (1992) by D.M.
 Lewis.)
 Rev. Solomon Rudnitzky Rev. Rudnitzky lectured at the Boston Hebrew Congregation, Lincolnshire in 1894, although it is unclear whether he did so as a visiting or resident minister.
 He was shochet and reader at the Oxford Hebrew Congregation from October 1895 until 1899.
 In 1902 a Solomon Rudnitsky had an address in Spitalfields in east London.
 (JC reports.)
 Footnotes (↵returns to main text)